 - Here we have found the data from our desired countries.

-2. Using Advanced Filter Option to Search Multiple Items
+2. Using the Advanced Filter Option to Search Multiple Items

 We can use the Advanced Filter option to search multiple items in Excel.
 Let’s explore the method.